Peace Through Side Payments: Introduction

-It is also common in practice that one party requests a payment from the other in exchange for its own exit from the conflict.
-We further discuss briefly a requesting model in which player 1 can commit to a bargaining protocol in which he only requests a bribe from his opponent.
-We characterize the necessary and sufficient conditions for the existence of robust peaceful equilibria.
-Contrary to the bribing model, all robust peaceful equilibria share the same on-path request--the lowest valuation of the opponent (which is the highest possible peaceful request).
-The intuition for this result is that upon receiving any off-path request, under the D1 criterion, the only reasonable belief of player 2 is that it is sent from the highest type of player 1.
-So any request lower than the lowest valuation of player 2 is accepted by all types of player 2.
-So if the equilibrium request is lower than the lowest valuation of player 2, then there is a gap between the equilibrium request and the lowest valuation of player 2.
-And then player 1 can always deviate to a request in the middle, which would be accepted with probability one.
-Hence, the only possible equilibrium request should be the lowest valuation of player 2.
+We then analyze the requesting model, where player 1 requests a side payment for his own exit.
+We characterize the necessary and sufficient conditions for robust peaceful equilibria.
+In contrast to the bribing model, all robust peaceful equilibria feature a unique on-path request: player 2's lowest valuation (the highest possible peaceful request).
+The intuition follows from the D1 criterion: any off-path request is attributed to player 1's highest type.
+So any request lower than player 2's lowest valuation is accepted by all types of player 2.
+But player 1 would not allow such a surplus margin to remain for player 2.
+Hence, the only possible equilibrium request is the lowest valuation of player 2.

-Interestingly, however, we find that in the requesting model peace security is possible and we characterize the necessary and sufficient conditions for it.
-Peace security does not require more restrictive conditions on player 1's primitive than the ones for a robust peaceful equilibrium if the lowest type of player 1 is higher than the counterpart of player 2, while it does require some more restrictive conditions on player 1's primitive if the opposite is true.
-The reason is that in the latter case, without the extra condition it could be possible for the highest type of player 1 to trick player 2 with the lowest belief into rejecting the request and submitting a low bid in the continuation auction.
-But in the former case, the lowest type of player 1 is high enough so that the possibility vanishes.
+In contrast to the bribing model, peace security is possible in the requesting model.
+Here, all types of player 1 receive the maximum peaceful rent, eliminating the undercutting incentive found in the bribing case.
+Security depends on two constraints.
+First, player 2's lowest type must not profit from rejection, even if player 1 holds the most favorable belief that player 2 is strong.
+Second, player 1's strongest type must not profit from raising the request to trigger full rejection and exploit the continuation auction.
+Under player 2's most optimistic belief that player 1 is weak, the auction features low bids, allowing the strong type to win cheaply.
+Security requires this potential gain (the gap between player 1's highest and lowest valuations) to be bounded by player 2's lowest valuation (the on-path payoff).
+If player 1's lowest type exceeds player 2's lowest type, the second constraint is automatically satisfied.

+To summarize, in the bribing model, peace can be implemented through a continuum of bribes but cannot be secured.
+Conversely, in the requesting model, peace security is possible, but it can be sustained only through a single, specific request.
+Collectively, these results highlight the critical role of the neutral mediator in \citet{Zheng2019}; while a mediator can secure peace through a continuum of proposals (under suitable conditions), the introduction of a proposer who can signal private information renders the prospect of peace far more tenuous.